GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

 # Workflow Orchestration using LangChain

 In the previous lab, the `mongodb` package was used to perform a vector search through a db command to find product documents that were most similar to the user's input.
 In this lab, you will use the LangChain package to perform the same search.
-LangChain has a vector store class named `AzureCosmosDBVectorStore`, a community contribution, that supports vector search in vCore-based Azure Cosmos DB.
+LangChain has a vector store class named `AzureCosmosDBVectorStore`, a community contribution, that supports vector search in Azure Cosmos DB.

 The `AzureCosmosDBVectorStore` class represents a single vector index in the database, therefore for the instructions for this lab will focus on the `products` collection, however the same steps can be used with the `customers` and `sales` collections as well.